keyboard_arrow_up

 Maintenance for Heat Exchangers

-• For plate and frame exchangers, they can be maintained by disassembling and doing cleaning periodically.
+• Plate and frame exchangers can be maintained by periodically disassembling and cleaning them.

 Things to Consider When Choosing a Heat Exchanger